litestar-org/litestar/docs/usage/contrib/htmx.rst

         ...
         return Retarget(content="Success!", target="#new-target")

-Use :class:`TriggerEvent <starlite.contrib.htmx.response.TriggerEvent>` to carry a response and trigger an event.
+Use :class:`TriggerEvent <litestar.contrib.htmx.response.TriggerEvent>` to carry a response and trigger an event.

 .. code-block:: python